 High performance walls were introduced as a residential prescriptive requirement for the 2016 Title 24, Part 6 code cycle.
 The 2016 Statewide CASE Team (California Statewide Codes and Standards Team 2014) evaluated various wall assembly types with cavity insulation ranging from R-15 to R-23 and exterior rigid insulation ranging from R-4 to R-10.
-The analysis found that a high performance wall with a U-factor of 0.046 was cost-effective in all climate zones with the exception of six through eight.
+The analysis found that a high performance wall with a U-factor of 0.046 was cost-effective in all climate zones except for six through eight.
 Ultimately, a wall with a U-factor of 0.051 was adopted under the code for all climate zones except six and seven (coastal Southern California).
 The work for the 2019 Title 24, Part 6 code cycle expands on that conducted for the previous code cycle as well as the market transformation activities that are currently underway to help transition California builders toward high performance walls.

 The 2019 Title 24, Part 6 code cycle is poised to require zero net energy in all residential buildings.
 The "loading order" defined in California's Energy Action Plan (State of California 2003) prescribes that cost-effective efficiency and conservation measures be prioritized prior to installing new generation.
 Considering this, it is important that this process investigate and support cost-effective envelope improvement opportunities prior to introducing photovoltaic (PV) generation.
-With high performance walls prescriptively required under the 2016 Title 24, Part 6 code, it is expected that the level of construction industry comfort with the approach would continue to increase between now and 2020.
+With high performance walls prescriptively required under the 2016 Title 24, Part 6 Standards, it is expected that the level of construction industry comfort with the approach would continue to increase between now and 2020.
 A description of current practices in California is provided in Section 3 this report.

-The 2016 Title 24, Part 6 code allows a solar PV Compliance Credit (PV Credit) 1 that can be used when complying via the performance approach.
-The PV Credit can be used in the climate zones that prescriptively require high performance walls and/or high performance attics, which are all zones with the exception of southern California coastal zones 6 and 7.
-The credit is capped at the magnitude of the benefit that high performance walls and attics provide in that climate zone.
-In addition, with minimum PV sizing requirements of 2 kWdc for single family and 1 kWdc for multifamily units, the recognized compliance benefit of the PV Credit is less than its actual benefit in terms of annual electricity generation.
+The 2016 Title 24, Part 6 Standards allows a solar photovoltaic (PV) Compliance Credit (PV Credit)1 that can be used when complying via the performance approach.
+The PV Credit can be used in the climate zones that prescriptively require high performance walls and/or high performance attics, which are all zones except for southern California coastal zones (Climate Zones 6 and 7).
+The PV Credit is capped at the magnitude of the benefit that high performance walls and attics provide in that climate zone.
+In addition, there is a minimum PV sizing requirements of 2 kW direct current (dc) for single family and 1 kWdc for multifamily units.
+The recognized compliance benefit of the PV Credit is intentionally less than its actual benefit in terms of annual electricity generation.
 Nevertheless, the PV Credit gives builders the opportunity to pursue solar instead of these advanced measures and provides flexibility as they work towards increased familiarity and level of comfort with new construction techniques.
-However, the Energy Commission has indicated that sufficient market transformation activities will have occurred by implementation of the 2019 Title 24, Part 6 code, and therefore the current PV credit will no longer be allowed.
+However, the Energy Commission has indicated that sufficient market transformation activities will have occurred by the effective date of the 2019 Title 24, Part 6 Standards, and therefore the current PV Credit will no longer be allowed.